iq-motion-control/iq-module-communication-doc/docs/manual/manual_throttle.rst

 *******
 The `raw_value <https://iqmotion.readthedocs.io/en/latest/modules/vertiq_8108_150.html#id15>`_ entry of the ESC Propeller Input Parser client can be used to send a throttle command over IQUART.

-Note that the range for inputs to this entry is only 0 to 1, but the definition of a throttle command previously described includes commands from -100% to 100%.
+Note that the range for inputs to this entry is only 0.0 to 1.0, but the definition of a throttle command previously described includes commands from -100% to 100%.
 The full range of -100% to 100% throttle commands can be sent to this entry, but not directly as a -100% to 100% value.
-Instead, depending on the configuration of your module the 0 to 1 value that this entry accepts will be re-mapped to the full -1 to 1 range.
+Instead, depending on the configuration of your module the 0.0 to 1.0 value that this entry accepts will be re-mapped to the full -1 to 1 range.
 This entry uses the same mapping as the hobby protocols.
-For more details on how this mapping works and how to configure it, see the :red:`Mapping to Throttle` section.
+For more details on how this mapping works and how to configure it, see the :ref:`throttle_mapping` section.

 .. _throttle_sources_dronecan: